buluma/MozWall/README.md

 ## Develop

 Cool, you got the initial set up out of the way.
-Luckily you don't need to do all of this each time you want to work on TwitterFontana.
+Luckily you don't need to do all of this each time you want to work on MozWall.
 From now on just run these commands to get a development server:

 ``` shell